ng-girls/todo-list-tutorial-french/installations.md

 [GitHub](https://github.com/) is a code repository website, which integrates with Git.
 It allows you to publish your project on the Web, copy \(fork and clone\) other open source projects and collaborate.
 To be able to publish your project, make sure you create a user on GitHub \(for free, of course\).

-## Angular-CLI
+## Angular CLI

-[Angular-CLI](https://github.com/angular/angular-cli) is a powerful tool that simplifies a lot of the development process.
+The [Angular CLI](https://github.com/angular/angular-cli) is a powerful tool that simplifies a lot of the development process.
 It also installs libraries you'll use in your current and future projects.
 Install it by running:

 ```text
 npm i -g @angular/cli